losizm/little-io/README.md

 }
 ```

-## Watching File Events
+### Watching File Events

-Another feature available since Java 7 is the `java.nio.file.WatchService`,
+Another feature available since Java 7 is `java.nio.file.WatchService`, which
-which allows you to monitor a directory for changes.
-You can poll a watch
-service to check if files were created, modified, or deleted.
+allows you to monitor a directory for changes.
+You can poll the service to check
+for new, modified, and deleted files.

-With pure Java, you'd create a `Path` reference to a directory, create a
+With pure Java, you create a `Path` to a directory, create a `WatchService`
-`WatchService` based on the path's file system, and then register the path with
+using a reference to the path's `FileSystem`, and then register the path with
-the service while specifying the kinds of events you wish to track.
+the service while specifying the kinds of `WatchEvent`s you wish to track.
+A
+`WatchKey` is returned when the path is registered, which you then use to
+poll for file events.

-With **little-io**, it's straight to the point.
+With **little-io**, it's concise and straight to the point.

 ```scala
 import java.nio.file.Paths